 One of the best parts of going on your honeymoon in Lisbon is that you’ll find great food and wine around every corner.

-The food is generally light; a typical dinner consists of fish or meat with vegetables.
+The food is generally light and a typical dinner consists of fish or meat with vegetables.
 There are many famed Portuguese dishes, but when in Lisboa, don’t miss bacalhau, a salted cod; pastel de nata, an egg tart pastry; and the local port wine, of course.

 For a meal with a view, head up to Topo Chiado.
 On a patio overlooking the Santa Justa Lift, the restaurant offers a plethora of craft cocktails, local wines, and fresh, delicious food.
 Along with the usual dishes, they have some more unique choices as well — the guacmole is surprisingly good, for example.